 In early to mid spring the flowers appear in large numbers on old wood, making this an extremely attractive ornamental.
 Flowers are up to 2 inches (5 cm) in diameter which is larger than most citrus species but they are not as fragrant.
 Flowers are followed by globe shaped fruits orange from1.25 -2 inches (3-5 cm) in diameter.
 They begin green and turn bright orange and are very fragrant.
 These usually occur in larger numbers making the tree stand out and very attractive.
 The fruits are very tart and not edible raw unless the juice is extracted and diluted.
 Fruits also contain large numbers of seeds so preparation is required before eating.
 The plant is self fertile so only one is required to produce fruits.

-Seeds need a period of at least 30 cold before they will germinate.
-All our seeds are kept cold before they are shipped to you, we recommend placing seeds directly in the refrigerator on arrival until ready to plant.
-Sow seeds in individual pots in warm soils in late winter or early spring allow seedlings to grow and flourish repotting to larger pots for the first year of life, Plant out in spring of the second year after danger of frost has passed to give trees plenty of time to acclimatize to their new home.
+Sow seeds in individual pots in warm soils as soon as you get them no matter what time of year.
+If sowing in winter make sure the pots are in a warm environment with plenty of light. seedlings will not survive outside in wintertime.
+Late winter or early spring are the best times allowing seedlings to grow and flourish repotting as the year progresses.
+Transfer from small to larger pots for the first year of life.
+Plant out in spring of the second year after danger of frost has passed to give trees plenty of time to acclimatize to their new home.

-Location and Care of Bitter orange or Flying Dragon (Poncirus trifoliata).
+Location and Care of Bitter Orange (Poncirus trifoliata).

 Full sun is recommended for colder zones but some partial shade and be offered in zones 7b and warmer.
 In cold zones (6a and higher) plant in a sheltered location or any discernable 'warmer spot' you have to ensure good growth.
 While plants will grow in more shaded locations they will not produce as many flowers or fruit.